-The “Magnus the Good” endowed fund, established by friends of the former Paracollege, supports a series of awards to encourage student-faculty collaborations in undergraduate research, or in exploration of innovative applications of learning.
+The “Magnus the Good” endowed fund, established by friends of the former Paracollege, supports a series of awards to encourage student-faculty collaborations in academic research, or in exploration of innovative applications of learning.

-Established in 2003, the fund honors several important values of the college, including (1) that faculty and students learn well when they collaborate in one-on-one partnerships for research and/or reflection, and (2) that students learn well through having opportunities to apply and extend classroom learning.
+Established in 2003, the fund honors several important values of the college, including (1) that both faculty and students learn and grow when they collaborate in one-on-one partnerships for research and/or reflection, and (2) that students learn well through having opportunities to extend and apply classroom learning.

-Thus, the fund supports projects that provide opportunities for collaborative work between students and faculty, and that situate the proposed project in the context of the student’s interests and work, and also in the context of the faculty member’s interests and work.
+Thus, the Magnus the Good fund supports projects that provide opportunities for collaborative work between students and faculty, and that situate the proposed project in the context of the student’s interests, work, and goals, and also in the context of the faculty member’s interests, work, and goals.

 Project awards have been made for the 2020-2021 academic year.
 Each year, a Call for Proposals is sent out to students and faculty in the fall semester, with a request for notification of intent to apply by the end the semester.
 Deadline for applications is in mid-February.
 For additional information, see also Advice for Applicants.

 Material, Intangible, and Embodied Histories: Building a Foundation for Collaborative Research with the Somali Museum of Minnesota